Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Test simulations and application to real data

 The $z_{hf,i}(t)$ have PSD

 again a $\propto1/f^2$ tail with unit value at $f=f_0$.
 The presence of the shared series $z_0(t)$ induces correlation among the $z$'s with CPSD $ S_{z_i,z_j}(f)=c_ic_jS_{lf}(f)$.

 All PSDs above must be intended to be zero for $\lvert f\rvert \ge 1/(2 T)$.
 With this prescription, they can be read as discrete time Fourier transforms of the corresponding discrete time autocorrelation, and their shape allows a straightforward implementation as auto-regressive moving average (ARMA) stochastic processes.
+In \Cref{fig:simspectra}, we illustrate the ASD of the simulated time series.
+As a first, preliminary assessment, we have checked that all PSDs of the simulated data follow a Gamma distribution, as stated in \Cref{eq:directPSD}.